dji-sdk/Onboard-SDK-Doc/source/appendix/FAQ.md

 ### Why does activation fail?

 The first time the application communicates with the drone/flight controller, it connects to a DJI Server to verify it's authorized to use the DJI Onboard SDK by sending the Application ID and Key.
 This process is called activation.

 Reasons for why it might fail include:

 * DJI GO needs to be running on the mobile device, and needs internet connectivity the first time it is run after installation (successful activation is locally cached, so internet connectivity is not required after the first initialization).
 * App ID/key is incorrect.
 Check in the <a href="https://developer.dji.com/user/apps/#all" target="_blank"> User Center </a> to confirm the application key.
-* The serial port is not connected/opened correctly.
+* The serial port is not connected/opened correctly (baud rate, incorrect hardware connections etc).
 This might happen on ARM architectures since the Onboard SDK's serial driver does not implement sophisticated checks on this platform.
+* The voltages on the UART line are incorrect.
+The electrical interface is 3.3V TTL.
+* RC is not in Mode F. Activation can only happen in mode F.
+* API Control is not enabled using DJI Assistant 2.
+Go to the SDK page on Assistant 2 and check the box marked Enable API Control.

 ## Product/Hardware Related